 2969 Professional Judgment and Ethics, the Canvas of Compliance (3 credits)

 | Professor Linn M. Swanson

 Students will self select their areas of study in this course and will choose three subject matter Seminars.
 In addition, each student will work individually with their instructor to complete a capstone paper in their area of professional interest.
+In order to receive credit for this course, you must achieve at least a grade of B (3.0).
 The Seminars, which are taught by industry experts, are:

 - Hospitals and Providers (Instructor: Faccenda): This seminar will provide an overview of the compliance function in a hospital as well as in a large provider’s office.
 It will look at challenges and best practices in implementing and measuring compliance with Medicare conditions of participation and payment, survey and certification requirements, HIPAA, Stark, anti-kickback, professional relations, coding obligations and guidelines, and quality.

 - Advanced Hospitals and Providers (Instructor: Faccenda): This seminar will build on the Hospitals and Providers seminar and look at real world examples of federal enforcement activities, what went wrong in the compliance program implementation and how things could have been done differently.
 It will also address topics such as managing internal and governmental investigations and managing up, dealing with business leaders, CEOs, and politically sensitive situations.